Asa Hanson Block

 The Asa Hanson Block is a historic commercial building at 548-550 Congress Street in Downtown Portland, Maine.
-It was built in 1889 to a design by local architect Francis Fassett in partnership with Frederick A. Tompson, and is one of a small number of surviving commercial designs by Fassett in the city.
+It was built in 1889, to a design by local architect Francis Fassett and in partnership with Frederick A. Tompson, and is one of a small number of surviving commercial designs by Fassett in the city.
 It was added to the National Register of Historic Places in 2001.

 Description and history

 The Asa Hanson Block is located on the south side of Congress Street, Portland's main commercial thoroughfare, at the southeast corner with Oak Street.
 It is a three-story brick building, seven bays wide, with a low sloping flat roof.
 The roof is obscured by a projecting cornice that has a gable above the center bay.
 The ground floor has two storefronts flanking the main entrance, each with three large-panel windows and a recessed entrance, with articulating paneled metal posts.
 Second-floor windows are set in segmented-arch openings, with a brick stringcourse above.
 The third-floor windows are set in rectangular openings, with brickwork panels below.
 The upper bays are grouped in sets of three flanking the center bay, with pilasters between the groups rising to decorative brickwork banding below the cornice.